-With exit velocity becoming more of priority for hitters, it's important to learn proper strength training fundamentals from a qualified strength coach.
+With exit velocity becoming more of a priority for hitters, it's important to learn proper strength training fundamentals from a qualified strength coach.

 If you want to increase your exit velocity this year, seek out a qualified trainer and work hard on a baseball-specific program that focuses on whole-body strength and explosiveness.
 If you are working at home without a coach, be sure to use proper form on all movements and focus on mobility especially in the hips.

-There's no one-size-fits-all hitting drill, so get out there and try lots of different drills to see what works for you.
+There's no one-size-fits-all hitting drill, so get out there and try lots of different hitting drills to see what works for you.

 Especially when making adjustments to your swing, drills using a quality batting tee like the Tanner Pro will pay huge dividends.
 Hitting a stationary ball allows you to focus more on your mechanics and less on hitting a high-speed pitch.

-Some players don't get enough calories to make the progress they hope for in the weight room.
+Some ball players don't get enough calories to make the progress they hope for in the weight room.
 Other players consume way too many calories from a poor diet.

-Here are a few things to consider in your diet: low saturated fat protein from chicken, fish and turkey is better than red meat every day.
+Here are a few things to consider in your diet: low saturated fat protein from chicken, fish, and turkey is better than red meat every day.
 Skittles and the like are not going to do anything for building muscles or your Recovery after a tough workout.
 Green leafy vegetables and berries will provide the vitamins and antioxidants needed to keep your immune dialed in.
 And finally, that salad of lettuce, cheese, bacon bits, and ranch is not doing you any favors!